1946

 The appointment of the judges of the Supreme Court shall be reviewed by the people at the first general election of the House of Representatives following their appointment and shall be reviewed again at the first general election of the House of Representatives after a lapse of ten years, and in the same manner thereafter.

-(2) In bases mentioned in the foregoing paragraph, when the majority of the voters show that they favor the dismissal of a judge he shall be dismissed.
+In cases mentioned in the foregoing paragraph, when the majority of the voters show that they favor the dismissal of a judge, he shall be dismissed.

 Article 85.